 Transformational leadership

-An ordinary person—a cupbearer tasting the Persian king’s wine to guard against assassination attempts—Nehemiah followed God’s prompting and brought together the scattered Israelite people to rebuild the walls of Jerusalem.
+An ordinary personâa cupbearer tasting the Persian kingâs wine to guard against assassination attemptsâNehemiah followed Godâs prompting and brought together the scattered Israelite people to rebuild the walls of Jerusalem.
+By developing leadership skills while serving the king, Nehemiah was positioned to lead this assignment.

 Despite many dangers, challenges, and direct opposition, Nehemiah created unity and did what many thought was impossible.
 How did he do this?

 He provided the vision of a rebuilt Jerusalem and helped the disoriented Israelites catch his passion and courage.
-He listened to them as they worked, ensuring they had the resources they needed.
+He listened to them as they worked, making sure they had the resources they needed.
 When enemies came, he freed resources to protect those working on the walls.
-Finally, he lived out what he was asking the Israelites to do: He worked on the wall himself, donated his money to help the poor and needy, prayed before making decisions, and held fast to God’s laws.
+Finally, he led by doing what he asked the Israelites to do: He worked on the wall himself, donated his money to help the poor and needy, prayed before making decisions, and held fast to Godâs laws.

-By being the change he wanted to see, Nehemiah helped the Israelites transform and rebuild a city that was meant to stay destroyed.
+By being the change he wanted to see, Nehemiahâs leadership qualities helped the Israelites transform and rebuild a city that should have stayed destroyed.

 “The theme of each leadership style can be summed up in two words: Love people.”